This post was most recently updated on September 19th, 2021.2 min read.

-New Microsoft Lists are here.
-They are awesome, and a great move by Microsoft to reap even more value of the old war horse.
+New Microsoft Lists are here!.
+They are awesome, and a great move by Microsoft to reap even more value from the old warhorse.

 Great move by Microsoft, launch quite well done, and a pretty good user experience so far.
 But it’s not all good.

-Microsoft Lists has some premade templates already – and these look fancy with all of the UI candy Microsoft has been able to implement so far!
+Microsoft Lists have some premade templates already – and these look fancy with all of the UI candy Microsoft has been able to implement so far!

 But… What about your own templates?
-What about your lovingly hand-crafted .stp templates that you’ve been using since 2013, because they. just. work. ?
+What about the lovingly hand-crafted .stp templates that you’ve been using since 2013 because they. just. work. ?

 Nope.
 No way to activate them anymore!